Wraparound

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to compare a sample of families who had been referred to a Department of Defense mandated Wraparound demonstration implementation and to a sample who were referred to the demonstration and refused or were ineligible on some criteria.
-Measures utilized include the Child Behavior Checklist (CBCL), the Youth Self Report (YSR); the Caregiver Strain Questionnaire (CSQ); the Family Environment Scale–Cohesion and Conflicts Subscales; the Vanderbilt Functioning Index–Parent/Primary Caregiver Version (VFI-P) and Adolescent Version (VFI-A); the Vanderbilt Positive Function Index Parent/Primary Caregiver Version (VPFI-P) and Adolescent Version (VPFI-A); the Ohio Scales–Parent Version (OS-P) and Adolescent Version (OS-A); the Mental Health Attitude (MHA); the Mental Health Efficacy (MHE); the Student Life Satisfaction Scale (SLSS); the Helping Alliance Scale–Adolescent Version (HAS-A) and Helper Version (HAS-H); the Helping Behaviors Checklist–Adolescent Version (HBC-A), Clinician Version (HBC-C), and Non-clinician Version (HBC-NC); the Parent-Helper Relationship Questionnaire–Primary Caregiver Version and Clinician Version; the Perceived Social Support from Family (PSS-FA); the Vanderbilt Satisfaction Scales; the Service Process Inventory for Families and Youth (SPIFY); the Service Utilization and Medication Usage; the Family Background Form; and the Adherence Measure.
-Results indicate children in the Wraparound group received more wraparound services than those in the treatment as usual (TAU) Comparison group.
+The purpose of the study was to evaluate the cost-effectiveness of the Wraparound demonstration.
+Participants were grouped into Wraparound or to treatment as usual (TAU).
+Measures utilized include the Child Behavior Checklist (CBCL); the Youth Self Report (YSR); the Caregiver Strain Questionnaire (CSQ); the Family Environment Scale–Cohesion and Conflicts Subscales; the Vanderbilt Functioning Index–Parent/Primary Caregiver Version (VFI-P) and Adolescent Version (VFI-A); the Vanderbilt Positive Function Index Parent/Primary Caregiver Version (VPFI-P) and Adolescent Version (VPFI-A); the Ohio Scales–Parent Version (OS-P) and Adolescent Version (OS-A); the Mental Health Attitude (MHA); the Mental Health Efficacy (MHE); the Student Life Satisfaction Scale (SLSS); the Helping Alliance Scale–Adolescent Version (HAS-A) and Helper Version (HAS-H); the Helping Behaviors Checklist–Adolescent Version (HBC-A), Clinician Version (HBC-C), and Non-clinician Version (HBC-NC); the Parent-Helper Relationship Questionnaire–Primary Caregiver Version and Clinician Version; the Perceived Social Support from Family (PSS-FA); the Vanderbilt Satisfaction Scales; the Service Process Inventory for Families and Youth (SPIFY); the Service Utilization and Medication Usage; the Family Background Form; and the Adherence Measure.
+Results indicate that children in the Wraparound group received more wraparound services than those in the TAU comparison group.
 These services included case management, in-home treatment, and other nontraditional services.
-The Demonstration also provided better continuity of care.
+Wraparound also provided better continuity of care.
 Both groups showed some improvement on some measures but there were no differences between the groups in functioning, symptoms, life satisfaction, positive functioning, or sentinel events.
-Regardless of which statistical model was used to estimate costs, the Demonstration was also more expensive.
+Regardless of which statistical model was used to estimate costs, Wraparound was also more expensive.
 The higher level of expenditures for the Wraparound group was a result of some expensive traditional care and the addition of nontraditional services.
-Limitations of this study include the Wraparound cost and service utilization analysis is based solely on Health Care Services Record (HCSR) data, generalizability due to ethnicity, and lack of follow up.
+Limitations include the Wraparound cost and service utilization analysis is based solely on Health Care Services Record (HCSR) data, concerns about generalizability due to ethnicity, and lack of follow up.

 Length of controlled postintervention follow-up: None.